Back to Business Grant Program overview

 To assist small businesses with the B2B application process and other upcoming or ongoing economic recovery grant programs offered at the State or federal level.
 DCEO has invested $9 million in support of

 Community Navigator organizations working in every region of the state.
 These organizations will provide technical assistance to businesses, with a focus on underserved businesses including minority, rural, veteran and women-owned businesses.

 As of May 11, 2022, $250 million in funds – the full amount for the Back to Business Program – has been released.
-This includes approximately $5 million that is reserved for ongoing appeals.
-The final list of recipients and figures may change if a business does not claim the funds, or if an appeal is granted.
-Any remaining funds from appeals or unclaimed by businesses will be distributed to applicants.
-6,492 small businesses have received grants and the list can be viewed here.
-Any changes will continue to be reflected on this website.
+6,657 businesses have received awards, and the list can be viewed here.
+The final list of recipients and figures may change if a business does not claim the funds.

 - $250 million to small businesses across the state that experienced losses in 2020 due to COVID-19, including the following set-asides.

 - $100 million – Businesses located in Disproportionately Impacted Areas (DIAs).
 (See DIA Map below)

 - $30 million – Arts and Entertainment businesses that didn’t receive Shuttered Venue Operators grants

 - $25 million – Restaurants and taverns that didn’t receive the Restaurant Revitalization Fund

 - $25 million – Businesses that didn’t receive a BIG grant due to exhaustion of funds